MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 Swift Argument Parser
 ---------------------

-Something that almost every command-line app needs, are arguments and option parameters.
-Rather than implementing them from scratch, I'm going to use Apple's open-source package [Swift Argument Parser](https://github.com/apple/swift-argument-parser) (`ArgumentParser`).
+Something that arguably every command-line app needs, are arguments.
+Rather than implementing them from scratch, I'm going to use Apple's open-source package [Swift Argument Parser](https://github.com/apple/swift-argument-parser) (I'm referring to this package as `ArgumentParser` below).

 > An alternative would be [`SwiftCLI`](https://github.com/jakeheis/SwiftCLI.git), which has been around longer, and provides nearly the same functionality.
 {: .prompt-info }

+> If you'd rather roll your own argument parsing solution, you can do so by manually reading them from `CommandLine.arguments.dropFirst()`

 We add `.package(url: "https://github.com/apple/swift-argument-parser", from: "1.1.4"),`[^fn-latest-sap] to `Package.swift`'s `dependencies` in the same way as for `Files` above, but need to specify the exact product we want to add as a dependency for our `executableTarget`, because the product `ArgumentParser` has a different name than the package `swift-argument-parser` and can't be automatically inferred by SPM.